elaforge/karya/doc/instrument.md

 ### LInst config

-The 'Cmd.Repl.LInst' module has utilities to configure per-score instrument configuration, which lives in 'Ui.StateConfig.config_allocations'.
+The 'Cmd.Repl.LInst' module has utilities to configure per-score instrument configuration, which lives in 'Ui.UiConfig.config_allocations'.

 The most useful functions are 'Cmd.Repl.LInst.list', to show an abbreviated version of the current configuration, 'Cmd.Repl.LInst.add' to allocate a new